-Digital signage has given organizations new and creative ways to communicate with their customers, and marketers are quickly realizing the power of using digital signage to create an interactive and exciting experience for their audience.
+Digital signage software has given organizations new and creative ways to express their corporate communications strategy to their customers, and marketers are quickly realizing the power of creating digital signage content for an interactive and exciting experience for their audience.

-The medium has proven to be so engaging that a recent study from Arbitronshowed that nearly half (47%) of those who have seen a digital place-based video in the past month specifically recall seeing an ad.
+Digital signage content has proven to be so engaging that a recent study from Arbitron showed that nearly half (47%) of those who have seen digital signage content in the past month specifically recall seeing an ad.
 It’s no surprise that some marketing teams have spared no expense to build the most creative and impressive digital signage displays and video walls that will make a lasting impression on their audience.

-Emerging technologies such as human motion tracking, gesture and facial recognition, augmented reality and new display technology have allowed teams to create amazing interactive displays, mind blowing effects and wildly successful marketing campaigns.
-The following is a list of some of the greatest digital signage displays we’ve seen.
+Emerging technologies such as human motion tracking, gesture and facial recognition, augmented reality and new display technology have allowed teams to create amazing interactive content, mind blowing effects and wildly successful marketing campaigns.
+The following is a list of some of the best digital signage design we’ve seen.

 1. British Airways - #lookup

-Starting off our list is the classic British Airways digital billboard.
+Starting off our list is the classic British Airways digital sign board.
 This genius ad for British Airways got attention all over the world for it’s creativity, by connecting to live flight information, British Airways was able to show an ad of child pointing up to the sky as a plane flew above him.
 This was clever in itself, but the advert then displayed the flight number and destination of the plane.
-This is an excellent example of combining entertainment with the latest technology to create a great marketing campaign.
+This is an excellent example of combining digital signage design with the latest technology to create a great marketing campaign.

 In 2017 London’s Victoria and Albert museum unveiled their new £55 million Exhibition Road Quarter, designed by AL_A.

 V&A Exhibition Road Quarter, designed by AL_A (Photo: Hufton+Crow)

 TelemetryTV is the only digital signage software you need to drive engagement, productivity and revenue for your business.Learn More